JereKuusela/valheim-dev/README.md

 - Ghost mode also disables enemy spawns (when alone in the area).
 - Fly mode can remove collision to pass through everything.
 - Minor tweaks to existing commands, some new commands and other useful admin features.
+- Command usage is logged to the server console (when installed both client and server).

 ## Improved key bindings